bindu818309-bit/ServerlessArchitectureUsingAWSLambdaandBoto3/README.md

 Stopped Instances: ['i-123456']
 Started Instances: ['i-789012']
-📸 Screenshots
-EC2 Instances Created

-Lambda Function Created

-Lambda Test Event

-EC2 Instance State Change

-CloudWatch Logs

-Result

-The AWS Lambda function successfully automated EC2 instance management by detecting instance tags and performing start or stop operations accordingly.

-Conclusion

-This assignment demonstrated how serverless computing using AWS Lambda combined with Boto3 can automate infrastructure management tasks efficiently.
-Tag-based automation allows better control and reduces manual intervention in cloud environments.

-Assignment 2: Automated S3 Bucket Cleanup Using AWS Lambda and Boto3 📌 Objective
+📌 Assignment 2: Automated S3 Bucket Cleanup Using AWS Lambda and Boto3
+📌 Objective

 The objective of this assignment is to automate the deletion of files older than 30 days in an Amazon S3 bucket using AWS Lambda and Boto3.